Sajel

 Managing automations

-Access automations from the board menu.
+Access automations from the sidebar under your base.
 Each automation shows:

 Status — Active or paused